Mental Health Awareness Week

 SASP—Increasing health and happiness through movement

 Staying active in winter is essential for both physical and mental wellbeing, no matter your age or ability.
 Whether you enjoy the benefit of the outdoors or the warmth of indoor activities, find something to help you move more in ways that suit you.
-Staying active during the festive season is particularly important as it can help boost your energy and lift your mood during this time of year.
-Check out SASP’s Things To Do page for fresh ideas to keep you active or take a look at the Somerset Moves Activity Finder where you can find activities local to you.
+Staying active during the winter is particularly important as it can help boost your energy and lift your mood during this time of year.

 Visit their website: https://www.sasp.co.uk/ Things to do: https://www.sasp.co.uk/things-to-do Activity Finder: https://somersetmoves.activityfinder.net/